This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What else can I do to manage type 1 diabetes?

 - Check your feet each day for sores.
 Wear shoes and socks that fit correctly.
-Do not trim your toenails.
 Ask your healthcare provider for more information about foot care.

 - Maintain a healthy weight.
 Ask your healthcare provider how much you should weigh.
 A healthy weight can help you control your diabetes.
 Ask your provider to help you create a weight loss plan if you are overweight.
 Together you can set manageable weight loss goals.